Skip to main content

 Getting started

-If you’re not ready to adopt a full automation tool, start with the lowest-hanging fruit: automate data collection.
-Set up API connections or basic integrations that pull your data into one place automatically.
-That alone can save 2-4 hours per week and remove the most tedious part of the process.
+If you’re not ready to adopt a full automation tool, start with data collection.
+Set up API connections or basic integrations that pull reporting data into one place, then measure the workflow before and after to see which manual steps they actually remove.

 Whatever path you take, the principle is the same: your team’s expertise is too valuable to spend on data entry and chart formatting.
 Automate the production.
 Invest your time in the strategy.